rfuzzo/MWSE/docs/source/types/tes3uiEventData.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

 Contains information from a standard UI callback.
-This is the parameter passed to callbacks when using `:register`, `:registerBefore`, or `:registerAfter` on tes3uiElements.
+This is the parameter passed to callbacks when using `:register`, `:registerBefore`, or `:registerAfter`.

 ## Properties